cloudtruth/interposer/README.md

 ```

 Given tox has a roughly 2 second startup time, we see the playback is
-essentially as fast as a handcrafted mock, but took less time to make!
+essentially as fast as a handcrafted mock, but took way less time to make!
 More details can be found in the Recording and Playback section below.

 ### Auditing